Bylaws

 H. Compact and Milestone Agreements

 The utilization of Compacts and Milestone Agreements are required in programs where students are directly mentored by faculty members.
-Both Master’s and Doctoral programs should review progress of stated Milestones on a annual basis although programs can reviews it more frequently, if so desired.
+Both Master’s and Doctoral programs should review progress of stated Milestones on an annual basis although programs can review it more frequently, if so desired.
 If milestones are not being adequately met, the outcomes of these reviews should be shared with the GSBS Dean’s Office along with a proposed plan of action.
 (Approved by GFC, December 14, 2018)

 Section V. Meeting of the GFC